 The Bandstand programmes are a look back at what once was (and yes, they can be funny and cringe-inducing) but they allow an appreciation of how our artists fared in that much tougher and more crowded market.

 Just take one programme by way of example.
-In July 1970 the show opened with a populist medley from the scrupulously multi-racial, 30-piece vocal group The Young Americans – MOR hitmakers from, you guessed it – but then Henderson introduces Rim D. Paul by saying, “he doesn’t just sing, he’s a more than competent arranger and this bracket of Jimmy Webb songs is all his own work”.
+The 18 July 1970 show opened with a populist medley from the scrupulously multi-racial, 30-piece vocal group The Young Americans – MOR hitmakers from, you guessed it – but then Henderson introduces Rim D. Paul by saying, “he doesn’t just sing, he’s a more than competent arranger and this bracket of Jimmy Webb songs is all his own work”.

 And then, before sharing the same screen space as the great Lou Rawls, Paul delivers that magnificent voice and takes a journey through his jazzy arrangements of ‘Didn’t We Almost Made It This Time’, ‘By the Time I Get to Phoenix’, ‘MacArthur Park’ and ‘Arizona’.

 Okay, they are covers.
 But that was what the programme mostly required, and Rim D. Paul does them justice in his own way.
 (This can be seen at the Bandstand link below, go to 18 July 1970.)

 Want to see New Zealand pop artists from the Sixties on screen?
 Check out Australia’s Bandstand, a website that has the first eight years of programmes thoroughly indexed and viewable, albeit in a slow-to-load format.
 Among the offerings are John Rowles singing ‘Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini’ in the “1967 in Review, part one” episode – and the Rolling Stones performing five songs in a Harry M Miller touring artists’ special on 2 July 1966.